bitnami/containers/containers/nginx/README.md

 ## Logging to file

-Run the nginx image, mounting a directory from your host at `/bitnami/nginx/logs`.
+To log to file, run the nginx image, mounting a directory from your host at `/bitnami/nginx/logs`.
 This will instruct the container to send logs to your directory.

 ```bash
 docker run --name nginx -v /path/to/nginx/logs:/bitnami/nginx/logs bitnami/nginx